chinamike65/hugo-tuolesi/content/book2/book2en.md

 If you only understand Sutra and don't understand Tantra, you will slander Tantra; if you only understand Tantra but don't understand Sutra, you will slander Sutra.

-Not understanding the Dharma, and slandering the Dharma is a great sin.
+Not understanding the Dharma, and disparaging the Dharma is a great sin.

 Such a teacher cannot lead his disciples to the right path, so the teacher must be proficient in 84,000 kinds of dharmas, and must have a very complete understanding of the sutras.